work and study online support

 The service is totally free, and you don’t need to be on a Centrelink payment to access it.

 Your first call will be with one of our friendly Support Officers who will get you booked in for a session.
-You will then have sessions with one of our Work and Study Specialists Advisors.
-Our Specialists Advisors have lots of experience in helping young people reach their work or study goals.
-You’ll have the same Specialist Advisor each session and get to know each other.
+You will then have sessions with one of our Work and Study Specialists.
+Our Specialists have lots of experience in helping young people reach their work or study goals.
+You’ll have the same Specialist each session and get to know each other.

 It’s all online, which means you can access it from anywhere.
 You can have your sessions via phone, video or webchat and we will send you resources and tools in-between sessions too.
-Normally you would speak to your Specialist Advisorduring the week between 9am-6pm in your state.
+Normally you would speak to your Specialist during the week between 9am-5pm in your state.